 - Self-service provisioning: IaaS gives you control with self-service portals and APIs for autonomous infrastructure provisioning and management.
 With this, there is no need to rely on the provider’s IT staff.

-Benefits of IaaS: Elevating Your IT Landscape
+Uses of IaaS: Promote Your IT Landscape

 Embracing an Infrastructure as a Service model offers numerous benefits for organizations: